yaml/yaml-spec/spec/spec.md

 > In some languages (such as C), an integer may overflow the [native] type’s storage capability.
-A YAML [processor] may reject such a value as an error, truncate it with a warning, or find some other manner to round-trip it.
+A YAML [processor] may reject such a value as an error, truncate it with a warning or find some other manner to round-trip it.
 In general, integers representable using 32 binary digits should safely round-trip through most systems.